-Part I: The Offering
+Part 1: The Offering

 Value proposition: Start by formulating your value proposition.
 It is the central piece that illustrates how you plan to bind the supply side with the demand side.
 You can read more about this in the article entitled Value proposition.

-Part II: The Customer Side
+Part 2: The Customer Side

-Target customer: Defining your value proposition leads naturally into a discussion about who your target customer is and what characterizes the ideal customer.
+Customer segments: Defining your value proposition leads naturally into a discussion about who your target customer is and what characterizes the ideal customer.
 Specifically, you should have a clear understanding of your target customer’s motivation to buy.

 Customer relationships: Consider the kind of relationship you want to have with each customer segment.
 Does your offering lend itself to a more transactional, one-off relationship, or will it be an ongoing relationship that should be organized with some sort of subscription or ongoing contract?
 Is repeat buying important for your success?
 And consider what kind of relationship your customer would like to have with your company and your product.

-Distribution channels: Consider how you will reach your customers.
+Channels: Consider how you will reach your customers.
 Keep in mind that your offering in combination with the relationship you would like to have with your target customer has strong implications for your choice of distribution channel.
 The trade-off you have to make is basically about balancing the complexity of your solution with the complexity of your marketing.
 You can read more about this in the article entitled Distribution.

-Part III: The Infrastructure
+Part 3: The Infrastructure

-Partners and allies: Building your offering may involve third parties and suppliers who have key capabilities to complement yours.
+Key partners: Building your offering may involve third parties and suppliers who have key capabilities to complement yours.
 It is critical to understand how to integrate these in both your offering and your processes.
 See Partnering for more details.

-Part IV: The Finances
+Part 4: The Finances